In the world of SEO, keywords are everything.

 So, using our previous example, a long tail keyword might be “women’s size 10 running shoes.”

 Statistically, short-term keywords are seen to be more competitive than long-tail keywords.
-This is because short tail keywords are more general and therefore have a higher search volume.
+This is because short tail keywords are more general and have a higher search volume.
 Long tail keywords, on the other hand, are more specific and have a lower search volume.
 But that doesn’t mean they’re not important!

 Why should you use short-tail keywords?